alexwkleung/CPP-CRUD-Flower-Database/README.md

 A rewrite of my C++ CRUD Flower Database project.

+This is a simple CRUD (Create, Read, Update, Delete) app in the CLI that uses a flat-file database.

 # Database Options

 **1. Add a new entry to the database**